ArduPilot/ardupilot_wiki/copter/source/docs/parachute.rst

 .. warning::

-   Support for this feature was introduced in Copter 3.2.
-This feature is still experimental and should be used with caution.
+   A parachute ejection can be dangerous.
+This feature should be used with caution

 ..  youtube:: KmjPZIQ9c0A
     :width: 100%